Mount Elkins

 Mount Elkins, also known as Jökelen (which means "The Glacier") is a dark, steep-sided mountain with three major peaks, the highest 2,300 m above sea level, in the Napier Mountains of Enderby Land.
-Enderby Land is part of East Antarctica, and is claimed by Australia as part of the Australian Antarctic Territory.
+Enderby Land is part of East Antarctica and is claimed by Australia as part of the Australian Antarctic Territory.
 The mountain was named after Terence James Elkins, an ionospheric physicist with the Australian National Antarctic Research Expeditions at Mawson Station in 1960.

 Location

 Some notable geographic features in the general vicinity of Mount Elkins include Cape Batterbee (92 km to the north), the Young Nunataks (7.4 km to the south), Sørtoppen Nunatak (30 km to the east), the Newman Nunataks (26 km to the west), Mount McMaster (97 km to the west), and Mount Kjerringa (57 km to the northeast).
 The nearest permanently inhabited place is Mawson Station, an Australian research station to the southeast.
-Molodyozhnaya Station, a former Soviet research station which was mothballed in 1989, is located to the southwest of Mount Elkins.
+Molodyozhnaya Station, a former Soviet research station that was mothballed in 1989, is located to the southwest of Mount Elkins.

-Mount Elkins is the highest peak in the Napier Mountains.
-It is the highest peak in Enderby Land.
+Mount Elkins is the highest peak in the Napier Mountains, and also the highest peak in Enderby Land.